CSIRO-enviro-informatics/linkset-metrics/README.md

 This repository contains a description of, and code for, the calculation of Linkset metrics for the [LocI project](http://locationindex.org/).

 ### Linkset
 A Linkset is a specialised type of [RDF](https://www.w3.org/2001/sw/wiki/RDF) Dataset that contains links between other datasets.
-Linksets are created to be managed separately from either of the Datasets that they join as this allows for more powerful governance.
-By publishing Linksets for dataset links, the LocI project ensures...
+Linksets are created to allow for the management of links between Datasets separately to the Datasets themselves.
+This is because links between Datasets may not be solely the province of either of the linked Dataset's owners and thus cannot easily just be published within either or both Datasets.

 The LocI project's formal definition of a Linkset is within the [LocI Ontology](http://linked.data.gov.au/def/loci):

 * LocI Ontology Linkset definition: <http://linked.data.gov.au/def/loci#Linkset>